sunyuxi/MrHash/README.md

 # Dataset

+Update (2023-04-04): the extracted features (e.g., all_features_resnet50_without_l2_msi.pickle) by a pretrained ResNet50 can be obtained from [Google Drive](https://drive.google.com/file/d/1d2VfWeTsb4-VDnf1yU4w3EEWjci4oFmc/view?usp=sharing).
+Note: the shared features are optional and you can extract your features using existing pretrained models.

 We conduct experiments on two public remote sensing image retrieval datasets.

 - EuroSAT is a geo-referenced benchmark dataset.
 The dataset can be accessed from https://github.com/phelber/eurosat.
 In addition, we use VHR images as complementary multisource images collected from Google Earth imagery and ArcGIS maps.
 These images can be obtained from [Google Drive](https://drive.google.com/file/d/1k9-UAXdkik10fJMvrSwfSMCeIzMbexFG/view?usp=sharing).